Advocates Close

 Advocates Close is a narrow and steep alley in Edinburgh of medieval origin, redeveloped in the early 21st century.
 With a multiplicity of steps it is not accessible to disabled persons.

-The close leads from Market Street at the foot of Cockburn Street to the Royal Mile, exiting opposite St Giles Cathedral close to the Supreme Court of Scotland.
+The close leads from Market Street at the foot of Cockburn Street to the Royal Mile, exiting opposite St Giles Cathedral close to the Supreme Courts of Scotland.

-Viewing from the Royal Mile down the close it frames a classic and iconic view of the Scott Monument.
+Viewing from the Royal Mile down the close it frames a view of the Scott Monument.